“Refraiming the score” oder „Niemand interessiert sich für Fakten.“ (Henri Cartier-Bresson)

 Schauen wir uns das Ganze doch mal etwas genauer an:

 Für mich gibt es zwei Arten von Orchesterfotografie – die professionelle und die amateurhafte.
 Beide haben ihre Berechtigung, gerade in Sachen Marketing.
 Und doch fehlt mir bei beiden oft das Entscheidende: Die Magie.
 Das, was berührt.
 Das, was mich daran hindert, weiter zu scrollen.
-Stattdessen sehe ich meist nur das, was ich ohnehin schon weiß – was jeder weiß:
+Stattdessen sehe ich meist nur das, was ich ohnehin schon weiß – was jeder weiß.
+Und jeder urteilt nach dem, was er zu Gesicht bekommt.

-Was viele aber nicht wissen, ist, dass klassische Musik keineswegs elitär oder steif ist.
+Was nämlich viele nicht wissen, ist, dass klassische Musik keineswegs elitär oder steif ist.
 Das zu zeigen ist meiner Ansicht nach die Kernaufgabe eines Orchesterfotografen.
 Emotion.
 Hingabe.
 Leidenschaft.
 Persönliche Momente.
 Kleine Blickwechsel.
 Große Gefühle.
+Harte Arbeit.
 Augenblicke, in denen Musiker:innen einfach mal nicht das tun, was man erwartet.
 Und am allerwichtigsten: Bilder, die überraschen und Vorurteile aufbrechen.
+Und das zeigt man am besten bei Probenarbeiten.

 Auch wenn all das tatsächlich bei einer Orchesterprobe stattfindet: Es reicht nun mal nicht, dies in einem schnell geknipsten Bild festzuhalten und zu erwarten, dass ein Aha-Erlebnis stattfindet.
 Das Licht muss im Betrachter den Wunsch auslösen mehr zu sehen.
 Man muss das Bild fühlen.
 Die Emotionen müssen durch das Bild springen, sich festhaken, Gänsehaut machen, authentisch sein.
 Nur dann können die Fotografien der Musik auch nur ansatzweise gerecht werden.
 Die Bildsprache, das Kommunikationsmittel der Fotografie, spielt dabei die größte Rolle.
 Und kein Medium kann das besser als die Schwarzweißfotografie.